lucascaton/dotfiles/README.md

 About
 =====

 My configuration files.
-Tested in OSX 10.9.
+Tested in OS X 10.9.

 Usage
 =====